 Wells Fargo Cash Wise Visa® card: Best for small-scale home improvement projects

 For home improvements for the weekend warrior, the Wells Fargo Cash Wise card is a standout for sprucing up your home on a smaller scale.
-This no-annual-fee card offers a solid flat rate of 1.5% cash back on purchases, and if you spend $500 in the first three months, you get an additional $150 cash back bonus.
+This no-annual-fee card offers a solid flat rate of 1.5% cash back on purchases, and if you spend $500 on purchases in the first three months, you get an additional $150 cash back bonus.
 This extra dough can come in handy for more swag in your home.

 Alliant Credit Union Visa Signature Card: Best for long-term home renovations or an addition

 Plus, this cash back card doesn’t require any special spending categories to take advantage of its generous 2.5% reward rate.
-Just a couple caveats: You have to be a member of Alliant Credit Union (you can join once approved), and cardholders must have excellent credit.
+Just a couple of caveats: You have to be a member of Alliant Credit Union (you can join once approved), and cardholders must have excellent credit.
 Plus, there is a $99 fee after the first year, so plan to spend enough on this card to break even the second year in cash back rewards.

 For large-scale renovations that involve a combination of professional hands and your own toiling, this card is a great pick – as it allows a cardholder to select a 3% cash back spending category from several choices.
 One of these choices is home improvement, so qualifying purchases on this card yield a smart benefit of 3% cash back.
 Then, you can also enjoy 2% cash back at wholesale clubs, which can be a great place to shop for necessities for your projects (on up to $2,500 a quarter in combined 2% and 3% categories).
 For all other purchases, the rewards still roll in with 1% cash back.

 See related: Which is the best card to use on Costco purchases?